-Requires each of the 10 business incubators that received awards in FY 2012-13 from the Innovation and Entrepreneurship line item to submit a dashboard of indicators to gauge performance.
+Requires each business incubator that received an award from to submit a dashboard of indicators to gauge performance.

 Sec.
 1035.
-Michigan Council for Arts and Cultural Affairs (MCACA) Arts and Cultural Grants
+Michigan Council for Arts and Cultural Affairs (MCACA) Grants

 Requires MCACA to administer an arts and cultural grant program that maintains an equitable geographic distribution of funding and utilizes past arts and cultural grant programs as a guideline; requires MCACA to publish application criteria; authorizes MCACA to charge a non-refundable application fee to be used for expenses necessary to administer the programs; requires a report to the legislature.